europaphp/skeleton/readme.markdown

     Loader::map('\MyNamespace\MyClass', '/path/to/MyNamespace/MyClass.php');

 The loader will first look for a class in the mapping and load the corresponding file if it is found.
 If not, it will go through the load paths and attempt to find it there.
-This is useful if you only need to specify a handful of mappings for the most commonly used classes.
+This is useful if need to specify a handful of mappings for the most commonly used classes and don't really care if the stragglers are searched for in the load paths.

 At any time, we can register the `\Europa\Loader::load()` method as an autoloader by calling `\Europa\Loader::register()`.